Today, we’re sharing our secret on how to organize your kitchen into work-friendly zones for maximum efficiency!

 Zone #5 – The Cleaning Zone:

-Even if you don’t have a kitchen this size, implementing some of these small changes can make a big difference in how you organize each drawer, zone or cabinet.
+Even if you don’t need to learn how to organize your kitchen into one this size, implementing some of these small changes can make a big difference in how you organize each drawer, zone or cabinet.

-The Best Ways to Organize the Kitchen into Work-Friendly Zones Take Aways:
+How to Organize Your Kitchen into Work-Friendly Zones Take Aways:

 - Evaluate how you use your kitchen